Gardens of the Night: Critical

-As of June 2020, Gardens of the Night holds a 57% approval rating on the review aggregator Rotten Tomatoes, based on 14 reviews with an average rating of 5.82/10.
+As of June 2020, Gardens of the Night holds a 57% approval rating on the review aggregator Rotten Tomatoes, based on 14 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 A review in The New York Times states, "Recovery time is recommended after seeing Gardens of the Night, a harrowing, obliquely told story of kidnapping and forced child prostitution that conjures a world entirely populated by predators and prey."

 A review in the New York Observer calls the film "another newfangled kind of horror movie", going on to say, "It is hard to watch, but worth every sobering moment because of the things you learn about one of life’s most grueling subjects."
 Tom Arnold's performance was praised by many critics including Leslie Felperin of Variety who said "Tom Arnold steals the show".

 Awards

 Gardens of the Night won the International Critics Jury award at the 2008 Deauville Festival of American Film.
 It also won the "Coup de Coeur" of the International Competition and the CinéFemme Award at the Mons (Belgium) International Love Film Festival.
 The film won the 2008 Audience Award at the Lyon Film festival (Lyfe/ Hors-Ecran).

-Prism Awards: Nominated as Best Feature Film (Mental Health).
+At the Prism Awards, it was nominated for the Best Feature Film (Mental Health) award.